Resident Life

 Outside of the hospital, residents remain cohesive and sociable.
 Happy hour is typically arranged several times per month and provides the opportunity for socialization at one of Tucson’s many local restaurants or breweries.
 In addition to an orientation retreat at the beginning of the academic year, an additional resident–coordinated retreat allows for barbecuing and relaxing on a larger scale.
 There are opportunities to interact with residents and trainees from other local programs, including an annual mixer with Phoenix psychiatry residents, hosted by the Arizona Psychiatric Society.

-Call is front loaded, so by the time you reach the fourth year, you have no 24-hour calls.
+Call is front loaded, so by the time you reach fourth year, there are no weekend or overnight call shifts.

 Every year the American Psychiatric Association hosts the MindGames competition for all psychiatry residents, a national Jeopardy-style competition to assess psychiatric knowledge.
 In 2019, 125 psychiatry residency programs competed in the online qualifying exam.
 The University of Arizona-Tucson MindGames Team qualified as one of the top three teams in the nation.
 Our team included Sneha Venkatraman, Michelle Singh, and Philip Lam.
 Many of our faculty and residents helped to support them along the way.
 Our team then competed in the annual live competition at APA Annual Meeting in San Francisco on May 18, 2019, and we placed in second place!
 The electrifying energy of the crowd during the competition was palpable.
 We are so proud of our MindGames team, and many residents and faculty came to cheer them on!
 We are so appreciative of our Department of Psychiatry for the encouragement and support of our residency program in this endeavor.